s1ddok/mtlswift/README.md

 * `mtlswift:`

-  **Description**: `mtlswift` uses this declaration prefix to identify a start of a declaration.
-It is a required prefix to any argument.
+  **Description**: `mtlswift` uses this declaration prefix to identify the start of a declaration.
+This is a required prefix to any declaration.

   **Example**:
   ```C++